nats-io/nats-site/content/blog/java-ocsp-stapling.md

 author = "Scott Fauerbach"
 +++

-# Using OCSP Stapling with the NATS Java Library

 You already know that the [NATS Java library](https://github.com/nats-io/java-nats) can connect to the NATS Server with TLS.
 The NATS Server now supports OCSP Stapling.
 To that end, I have built an example on how to set up the `SSLContext` to use with the NATS Java Library.
 Mileage may vary, and you will need to incorporate your own certificates and key stores,